 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from top car companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 No-credit-check car insurance companies pretty much don’t exist.

 Insurance companies believe that a low credit score makes you more likely to file a claim.
 Basing car insurance rates on credit score is mostly unfair, outlawed in six states, and, unfortunately, an excepted practice.

-The great news is participating in a usage-based car insurance program can lower your rates up to 50 percent.
+The great news is participating in usage-based car insurance programs can lower your rates up to 50 percent.
 If you want to find the best car insurance for bad credit, this is a good place to start.

 Read on to see bad credit car insurance rates and discounts.
 Enter your ZIP code to compare free car insurance quotes from top companies.

 What are the best no-credit-check car insurance companies?

 Do all insurance companies use credit scores to determine rates?
 No, but most companies do.